 We know what you're thinking: "Luxury . . . vinyl?"

-"It's very easy to sweep up since crumbs can't get stuck in cracks."
+"It's very easy to sweep up, since crumbs can't get stuck in cracks," she adds.
 Vinyl planks and tiles, likewise, are a snap to clean with a broom and mop, since they click tightly together.

 #4 Glazed Ceramic Tile Floors